 One other thing: I set out to write the kind of fiction story that I myself would most like to read.
 I believe I have succeeded in that.
 I very much hope you like my story too.

-I expect to have the third and final part of my story out this summer.
-The cover art is in progress and the text has already been put in publishable form.
-So I sincerely thank all who have stuck with me this far and wish you a very enjoyable read of Books II and III.
+I expect to have the third and final part of my story is now available for pre-order on amazon.com in ebook, soft cover and hard cover formats, for release on November 22, 2018.
+I sincerely thank all who have stuck with me this far and wish you a very enjoyable read of Books II and III.
 I’d love to hear from you, and you can message me here!
 Just follow the links.
 Cheers.